nkrishnanpdx/coding4fun/Notes/InterviewNotes.md

 ```
 # Queues

 Common Operations: Enqueue, dequeue, peek.
 Problems:
-        Implement Queue using Stacks: Use two stacks to implement a queue.
+-Implement Queue using Stacks: Use two stacks to implement a queue.
-        Sliding Window Maximum: Find the maximum in each sliding window of size k in an array.
+-Sliding Window Maximum: Find the maximum in each sliding window of size k in an array.
 Example: Implement Queue Using Stacks

    ```
     typedef struct {
         int stack1[10000];
         int top1;